esciencecenter-digital-skills/medical-image-processing/episodes/preparing_for_machine_learning.md

 ![](fig/shear_cxr.png){alt='augmented by shear chest x-ray'}

-And finally, let's show a wave over a mesh:
+And finally, let's show a "wave over a mesh".
+Here we will create a grid, or "mesh" over our image, and illustrate it in our plot with dots, then we will transform the image in the shape of wave through a warp funtion :

 ```python
 rows, cols = image_affine_tf.shape[0], image_affine_tf.shape[1]